From Central Park to city hall, read on for everything you need to know!

 Note that according to the City Clerk's website, "couples must be physically located in New York State during the videoconference in order to be issued a marriage license."
 So keep that in mind when you're planning!

-If you're having trouble getting an appointment via Project Cupid, there may be courthouses outside of NYC that have in-person options available, like the town of Hempstead in Long Island that offers curbside marriage license appointment (click here for more info), or New Paltz's own Zoom appointments (click here).
+If you're having trouble getting an in-person or virtual appointment, there may be courthouses outside of NYC that have in-person options available, like the town of Hempstead in Long Island that offers curbside marriage license appointment (click here for more info), or New Paltz's own Zoom appointments (click here).

 Once you have your marriage license and the 24-hour waiting period has passed, it must be used within 60 days or it'll expire, so make sure your elopement date is within the 60-day window of your license appointment!